Sammy

 A diagnosis and a doctor’s order

 The words jolted Keith and Kelly but also motivated them to find answers.
-A physician in the family suggested they take Sammy to be evaluated by a neuromuscular clinic, and after several visits, a neurologist diagnosed Sammy with LGMD 2I/R9.
+A physician in the family suggested they take Sammy to be evaluated by a neuromuscular clinic, and after several visits, a neurologist diagnosed Sammy with LGMD.
 To find out more, they would need to order genetic tests, but the cost was prohibitive.
 Keith reached out to other physicians and found a study that Sammy could participate in at the National Institutes of Health (NIH), which covered the costs of necessary testing.
-Just before her third birthday, Sammy was diagnosed with Type 2I/R9, which follows a recessive inheritance pattern.
+Just before her third birthday, Sammy was diagnosed with Type 2I/R9, which follows a recessive inheritance pattern, where an individual inherits two copies of a gene, one from each parent.

 The diagnosis raised serious questions.
 “We were at the geneticist’s office, and we asked, ‘What can we do?’” says Kelly.
-The only investigational treatments that could benefit Sammy were in the early stages of development—only a faint road map to a cure.
+The only investigational treatments that may benefit Sammy were in the early stages of development—only a faint road map to better health.
 Members of the NIH were straightforward with Kelly and Keith and encouraged them to start a foundation to raise funds for much needed LGMD 2I/R9 research.
-The prospect was daunting—Keith and Kelly were only beginning to grapple with the implications of their daughter’s disease—and the only prescription necessitated more hard work.
-However, they rose to the challenge, successfully creating the first patient foundation specifically focused on funding treatments for LGMD 2I/R9—The Samantha Brazzo Foundation (now known as CureLGMD R9).
+The prospect was daunting—Keith and Kelly were only beginning to grapple with the implications of their daughter’s disease—and the only direction necessitated more hard work.
+However, they rose to the challenge, successfully creating the first patient foundation specifically focused on funding investigation of potential treatments for LGMD 2I/R9—The Samantha Brazzo Foundation (now known as CureLGMD R9).
 “We’re not going to beat [LGMD 2I/R9] by waiting for someone else to do it for us,” says Kelly.
 “It was literally a doctor’s order—the NIH told us to create a foundation and we did.”

 The growth of the Foundation is matched by emerging drug developments for LGMD 2I/R9 and the first conference for all of the LGMDs.
 “In the last 12 months, I’ve heard more exciting news than I’ve heard in the last eight years combined,” says Kelly optimistically.
 “We promised Sammy that we would have something figured out by the time she starts high school.”